Blu3wolf/BMS-Docs/Acronyms.md

 POV | Point of View | Usually, POV hat - the hat on your joystick used to look around.
 PPH | Pounds Per Hour | A fuel flow measure.
 PPT | Pre Planned Threat | Steerpoint used to note threat location.
+PRA | Planned Release Altitude | The altitude to release the bombs during LALD.
 PRE | Pre-planned |
 PREV | Previous |
 PRESS | Pressure |